AndreyGermanov/mapbuilder_backend/README.md

 # Use

-MapBuilder web service exposes the following endpoint:
+MapBuilder web service exposes the following endpoints:

 `POST /map`